-Entrepreneur: Someone who owns or operates his or her own business.
+Entrepreneur: Someone who owns or operates his or her own business taking on financial risks in the hope of a profit.

 Estate: The whole of an individual's possessions, including property and debts.

 Estate plan: The process of arranging for the dispersal of an individual's estate in the event of death.